kd8lvt/oddrealmmodpatcher/README.md

     1) ORMP already adds in the vanilla data - start with a clean json file.

     2) Removal of data is not supported, and probably never will be.
 If you absolutely must remove a value, replace it with `null`

-    3) ~~Items are added in arrays that correspond to their category - you have to adhere to this or your data will NOT be loaded by the game.~~ This has since been changed.